mr-word/base32cc/README.md

 It uses the alphabet `456789ABCDEFGHIJKLMNOPQRSTUVWXYZ` to maximize the expected number of checksum bits.

-It's pronounced "base 32 **checks**" or shortened to "b32x".
+Say "base 32 **checks**" or shorten to "b32x".
 (Don't say "base32x", because that's a homophone for "base32hex".)

 This is the first implementation.
-It is not efficient and the canonical tests need to be verified.
+It is not yet efficient and the canonical tests need to be verified.
 Please consider making your own implementation.

 Usage
 ---